 Stories abound in every corner of Kandos where history and heritage are to be found.
 The residential estate of James Dawson was transformed in 1932 to one of the finest country golf links in NSW.
 Town buildings and homes reflect the art deco period and working-class roots.

 Plenty for families to enjoy – don’t forget to bring your bikes.
 There’s a bike trail between Kandos and Rylstone as well as plenty of trails in the State Forest.
 The public swimming pool is in an idyllic rural setting with shaded pools for children.
 For art lovers, there’s a contemporary art scene as well as inspirational locations to settle in with your easel and capture a picture book scene.
-Unique artisan shops include a milliner, art shop/gallery and handmade furniture.
+Unique artisan shops include local craft, art shops, a gallery and handmade furniture.

 For nature lovers, Kandos is the gateway to Ganguddy (Dunns Swamp) where the weir, originally built for Kandos Cement Works, has created a beautiful water park surrounded by the Wollemi National Park.
 Set on the banks of the Cudgegong River and nestled amongst stunning sandstone pagoda rock formations, Ganguddy enjoys an outstanding biodiversity of plant and animal communities with at least 107 bird species spotted in the area.
 With a variety of walking tracks, canoeing and swimming activities you’ll be spoilt for choice.